katiedagon/CLM5_ParameterUncertainty/README.md

-# CLM5 Biogeophysical Parameter Sensitivity and Optimization Project
+# CLM5 Biogeophysical Parameter Uncertainty Project

-This repository provides code to run a CLM5 ensemble to investigate parameter sensitivity and optimization using neural networks.
+This repository provides code to run a CLM5 perturbed parameter ensemble to investigate parameter uncertainty using neural networks.

 # Requirements